 Why Moonshine Should Be On Every Prepper’s Short List

-Moonshine is very versatile as a survival and shtf commodity, but where it will really shines in your prepretuare is as a barter item.
+Moonshine is very versatile as a survival and shtf commodity, but where it will really shine in your prepretuare is as a barter item.
 Preppers often talk about stockpiling things that can be used as barter items, but most things we talk about are one-offs after shtf.
-Things like toilet paper, diapers, ammo, coffee and cigarettes to name a few.
+Things like toilet paper, diapers, ammo, coffee, and cigarettes to name a few.
 But whiskey can be made again and again if you know how to do it.

 You have to have a still if you’re going to make moonshine.
 The good news is a simple still is easy to make, but you need to make it now because salvaging the things you need after shtf might prove to be difficult.

 There are many designs on the internet.
 The size of the still will determine how much whiskey you get from a single still run.
 The bigger the still the more whiskey per run will be possible, but the bigger it is the more difficult it becomes to transport.
 I believe theses two variables should be considered when deciding which design to build.

 The Mash Recipe

 As a prep Moonshine will be made from whatever you can get your hands on.
 There won’t be any fancy recipes or consistency unless you’re able to produce the ingredients you need.
 Traditionally moonshine is made with grains most notable is corn, but it can be made from anything containing sugar or starch.

 Even if you can’t produce what you need there will be all kinds of things in the wild that you can use.
 All the wild edible berries in your area can be used to make moonshine (brandy to be specific).
 Potatoes, turnip, wild sunchoke, pawpaw, and all the tree fruits can be used.